 Longer Stays (Facebook Groups, Local Search)

 While AirBnB is a popular choice for people who want to rent accommodations suitable for longer stays, I tend to avoid it.
-Not so much because I have any beefs with AirBnB as a platform and the sharing economy in general, but rather because it’s just plain overpriced.
+Partly because I have some beefs with AirBnB as a platform (and how it is negatively affecting local economies and living situations for locals since it evolved from its original roots in the sharing economy), and partly because it’s just plain overpriced.

 You will pay a premium to book a long stay through AirBnB in advance, even with the long-stay discounts offered.
 No ifs, ands, or buts about it.